calculuswhiz/xilinx-6502/README.md

 - 7-segment display: Standard 4 digits, each with decimal point (dp).
 Ours in particular was called [UM5624-11 (PDF)](http://datasheet.octopart.com/UM5624-11-EWRS-R-Ledtech-Electronics-datasheet-7274414.pdf).
 See `2a03_cpu(395_project)/sevenseg.v` for more information.
 - Some LED.
 Ours was green.
 - We mostly just used whatever we found in the lab ///
-- USB to micro USB cable.
+- USB to mini USB cable.

 Got the stuff?
 Next up:
 - First you want to get the Xilinx ISE installer and install the ISE.
 Do *not* get the Vivado ISE.
 It does not support devices older than series-7.
 Directions can be found online.
 There is documentation on the Arch Linux wiki for those of us who use it.